edisonaugusthy/blog-posts/posts/session-storage.md

 the above code will add the given key-value pair to session storage.
 EG:![image info](./images/set-session.png)

-so the session storage has one data with key `MyCat`
+so the session storage now  has  data with key `MyCat`

 ![image info](./images/data-saved.png)p

 #### Getting data

 We can get data using `getItem` method. syntax :
 ```js

 sessionStorage.getItem("key")

 ```
 the above code will return data of that key from session storage.
 EG: ![image info](./images/get-data.png)

 #### Removing Data
 We can get data using `removeItem` or `clear`method. syntax :

 ```js
 sessionStorage.removeItem("key")
 sessionStorage.clear()
 ```

 `removeItem` will remove a specific key from session storage,where as `clear` method will cleanup the entire session storage